Julia6400/machine_learning_project-1/report.md

 <a name="Fourth"></a>
-**Fourth** problem was to chose the basic models so we run:
+4. **Fourth** problem was to chose the basic models so we run:

     sklearn.model_selection.GridSearchCV
     hpsklearn.HyperoptEstimator

-on various machine learning model to select the best.
+on various machine learning model to select the most promising one

+<a name="Fifth"></a>
+5. **Fifth** problem was to gather non-exclusive hyperparameters.
+Here we decided mostly to use:

+    sklearn.model_selection.GridSearchCV

+<a name="Sixth"></a>
+6. **Sixth** problem was to call the best model.
+At first we created basic model to later on find best model with search_space of:

+    sklearn.svm.LinearSVC
+    sklearn.neighbors.KNeighborsClassifier
+    sklearn.ensemble.ExtraTreesClassifier

+with

+    sklearn.model_selection.GridSearchCV